peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 * <code>[ToSByteUnchecked()](#ToSByteUnchecked)</code> - Converts this number's value to an integer by discarding its fractional part, and returns the least-significant bits of its two's-complement form as an 8-bit signed integer.
 * <code>[ToSingle()](#ToSingle)</code> - Converts this value to a 32-bit binary floating-point number.
 * <code>[ToSingleBits()](#ToSingleBits)</code> - Converts this value to its closest equivalent as 32-bit floating-point number, expressed as an integer in the IEEE 754 binary32 format.
-* <code>[ToSizedEInteger(int)](#ToSizedEInteger_int)</code> - Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator, discarding its fractional part, and checking whether the resulting integer overflows the given signed bit count.
+* <code>[ToSizedEInteger(int)](#ToSizedEInteger_int)</code> - Converts this value to an arbitrary-precision integer by dividing the numerator by the denominator, discarding its fractional part, and checking whether the resulting integer overflows the specified signed bit count.
-* <code>[ToSizedEIntegerIfExact(int)](#ToSizedEIntegerIfExact_int)</code> - Converts this value to an arbitrary-precision integer, only if this number's value is an exact integer and that integer does not overflow the given signed bit count.
+* <code>[ToSizedEIntegerIfExact(int)](#ToSizedEIntegerIfExact_int)</code> - Converts this value to an arbitrary-precision integer, only if this number's value is an exact integer and that integer does not overflow the specified signed bit count.
 * <code>[ToString()](#ToString)</code> - Converts this object to a text string.
 * <code>[ToUInt16Checked()](#ToUInt16Checked)</code> - Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.
 * <code>[ToUInt16IfExact()](#ToUInt16IfExact)</code> - Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer without rounding to a different numerical value.